Stegmami/LevelDesign_2023/docs/week1.md

 2) Compare two of the games.
 How do they convey information?
 Which game compels you to play longer?
 Why?
 Can you engage a player as effectively with no instructions?
 How does failing help the player learn?
 How does each game handle failure?
 3) What would you do to improve one of these games?
 When you watch other people play the game, what do you notice?

-##### Part B
+##### Part B Do All of These:

 1. Think about what kinds of level design you are interested in.
 Consider what kind of diagrams, spreadsheets or other gane design tools you would like to use to design the game levels you imagine.
 2. Read this to prepare for our discussion in class next week.
 We will be focusing on creating a space and allowing our player to navigate through it.
 [Emilia Schatz lead game designer at Naughty Dog](https://80.lv/articles/defining-environment-language-for-video-games/)
-3. Choose a game that is similar to one you might like to make, and play it.
+3. Choose a game that is similar to one you might like to make, and <b>play it</b>.
 Be ready to talk about it next week.

 Part A and B Due in class next week.
-Put it all into your DevLog document, unless you make a diagram.
+Put it all into your DevLog document, unless you make a diagram, you can make a separate doc for diagrams if you want to.

 Remember, work in short, frequent sessions.
 Three 2-hour sessions Wed, Fri, Tues for example.
 Write your tasks down in your DevLog.
 So you always know what to do before you start.
 At end of each work session, update your task list.